-Further information see the DfE Guidance on First Aid for Schools, and current Coronavirus guidance.
+Further information see the DfE Guidance on First Aid for Schools.

 Appendix 11: Overseas Visits

 In view of the ongoing changes due to Brexit, this will be kept under review and updated accordingly.

 Visits abroad should include at least one adult with the ability to speak and read the language of the visited country.
 This may be the tour guide from the tour operator if not available from within the staff or resources.